EliAlas11/nr1copilot/nr1-main/render_deployment_todo.md

-# Deployment Preparation Checklist for Render.com
+# Render.com Deployment Checklist (Python/FastAPI Backend)

-- [ ] Update the project structure to meet Render.com requirements
+- [x] Update the project structure to meet Render.com requirements
-- [ ] Add all necessary configuration files (package.json, render.yaml, etc.)
+- [x] Add all necessary configuration files (render.yaml, Dockerfile, requirements.txt, etc.)
-- [ ] Adjust server paths and settings for production environment
+- [x] Adjust server paths and settings for production environment
-- [ ] Add environment and configuration files as needed
+- [x] Add environment and configuration files as needed
-- [ ] Test compatibility locally before deployment
+- [x] Test compatibility locally before deployment
-- [ ] Prepare the final deployment package
+- [x] Prepare the final deployment package
-- [ ] Write a clear deployment guide for users
+- [x] Write a clear deployment guide for users

-# This document is obsolete.
-The backend is now implemented in Python using FastAPI.
-For deployment, use the Dockerfile and render.yaml provided for Python, not Node.js.
-All instructions should reference Python/FastAPI only.
+All tasks and notes are now Python/FastAPI only.
+No references to Node.js, JavaScript, or non-English content remain.
+The backend is fully compatible with Render.com.